7 skills all credit controllers need and where to get them

-Whether you take on the task yourself as a business owner, or you have a full-time employee to do it for you, it’s important that the person or people responsible for credit control have the required skills to do the job effectively or your cash flow could suffer.
+Whether you take on the task yourself as a business owner or you have a dedicated department in place, it’s important that the person or people responsible for credit control have the required skills to do the job effectively or your cash flow could suffer.

 So, what does it take to be a successful credit controller?

 It’s no secret that effective credit control isn’t always easy.
 To keep cash coming in on time requires dedication, persistence and a lot of hard work.
 If you apply strong credit control processes for a short period and then slacken off, you’ll lose many of its benefits.
 Which is why a good credit controller will be consistent in their efforts.